ryanwebster90/snip-dedup/README.md

 You can also do with SNIP (coming soon...)
 - [ ] Train SNIP Indices on your features
-- [ ] Download full or sharded SNIP indices for LAION exploration
+- [ ] Download full or sharded SNIP indices for various CLIP networks
+- [ ] Do semantic search with extremely compact indices (25 GB or less) on billions of images
 - [ ] Compress your features with SNIP descriptors
 - [ ] Read our research paper